 My goal is to listen carefully for the deeply personal and original voice of every student—to inspire and cultivate an honest, brave, and surprising creative artist.

 Candice Brown joined the Conservatory in 2004 and is an associate professor of theater.
-She teaches courses in voice and speech in the B.F.A. and M.F.A. in musical theater programs as well as acting in the Musical Theater Dance Intensive summer program.
+She teaches acting, voice, and speech, the Actor's Toolkit for the graduate and undergraduate musical theater programs, and acting for the Musical Theater Dance Intensive summer program.

-Brown is a member of the Actors' Equity Association, and is a Boston based-actor, director, and voice and dialect coach.
-Regionally, Brown has performed with Lyric Stage Company, Cape Rep Theatre, Actors’ Shakespeare Project, New York Theatre Workshop, American Repertory Theater, Utah Shakespearean Festival, Bristol Valley Theatre Company, and Three Rivers Shakespeare Festival.
-In addition, Brown has directed several productions for the Conservatory, including the Boston premiere of Theory of Relativity in 2016.
+Brown is a member of Actors' Equity Association, and is a Boston based-actor, director, and voice and dialect coach.
+Regionally, Brown has performed with Gamm Theatre, Lyric Stage Company, Cape Rep Theatre, Actors’ Shakespeare Project, New York Theatre Workshop, American Repertory Theater, Utah Shakespearean Festival, Bristol Valley Theatre Company, and Three Rivers Shakespeare Festival.
+In addition, Brown has directed several productions for the Conservatory, including the Boston premiere of Theory of Relativity in 2017.